NVIDIA/workbench-example-agentic-rag/README.md

 ## Easy Mode
 Follow these steps if you want to get up and running but don't care about modifying the application or adding your own endpoints.

+### Prerequisites - AI Workbench and an Internet Connection
+This app is built to run in [NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/), a free, cloud-like UX for your own systems.
+You can run the app without Workbench, but to follow this readme, you need [AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/overview.html) installed on your laptop.

+> You **must** be connected to the internet to **run** the application because it uses an NVIDIA endpoint for the context creation.

 ### Clone this project > Start the chat >  Create the context >  Ask your questions